-The rental guarantee sum received for the Kings Walk Shopping Centre has been treated as deferred income and is to be released to the Council's General Fund over five years to July 2022.
+The rental guarantee sum received for the Kings Walk Shopping Centre has been treated as deferred income and was released to the Council's General Fund over five years to July 2022.
 The sum received was £4.78m.
-In 2021/22 £791k was released to the General Fund with the remainder to be released in 2022/23.
+In 2022/23 the final amount of £75k was released to the General Fund.

-The Council received significant amounts of funding for distribution or for use to support the Covid-19 recovery.
-The terms of such grants meant some could be considered service or general funding with wider judgement required on whether the Authority was acting as agent or principal.
+The Council received significant amounts of funding for distribution or for use to support the Covid-19 recovery, The terms of such grants meant some could be considered service or general funding with wider judgement required on whether the Authority was acting as agent or principal.